pwilmart/PAW_pipeline/docs/PAW_results.md

 Multiple fractions per biological sample and multiple biological samples per experiment are supported.
 Protein inference is performed experiment-wide to provide robust results.
 Optional [extended parsimony logic](https://digitalcommons.ohsu.edu/etd/3855/) is also implemented to group highly homologous proteins and maximize the quantitative information content of peptides.
 Final protein and peptide reports are complete, carefully curated tab-delimited text files.

+### Step-by-step Example, continued

+This is analysis of a public dataset (PRIDE [PXD002875](https://www.ebi.ac.uk/pride/archive/projects/PXD002875)) from Paulo, O'Connell, Gaun, and Gygi:

+> Paulo, J.A., O’Connell, J.D., Gaun, A. and Gygi, S.P., 2015.
+Proteome-wide quantitative multiplexed profiling of protein expression: carbon-source dependency in Saccharomyces cerevisiae.
+Molecular biology of the cell, 26(22), pp.4063-4074.

+There were 24 RAW files of yeast grown in three different carbon sources.
+It was a 3x3 (9-plex) TMT experiment done with the SPS MS3 (MultiNotch) method.

 **Processing flow:**
 - read filtered top-hit summary results_files
 - define file names to samples mapping